PROVEN RESULTS IN nmCRPC

 Placebo group (554 men)

-*Hormone therapy includes drug treatments or surgery to lower testosterone.
+*Hormone therapy includes drug treatments to lower testosterone or surgery.

 †Median is the middle value in a set of numbers, not the average.